 - Increases circulation to all parts of the body

-- Improves flow of nutrients to body tissues
+- Improves the flow of nutrients to body tissues

 - Promotes elimination of waste products